jkminder/data2neo/README.md

 The rel2graph library supports Python 3.7+.

 ## Quick Start
 A quick example for converting data in a [Pandas](https://pandas.pydata.org) dataframe into a graph.
 The full example code can be found under [examples](/examples).
 For more details, please checkout the [full documentation][wiki].
 We first define a *convertion schema* in a YAML style config file.
-In this config file we specify, which entites are converted into which nodes and which relations.
+In this config file we specify, which entites are converted into which nodes and which relationships.
 ##### **`schema.yaml`**
 ```yaml
 ENTITY("Flower"):